monsoonmaelstrom/book2/book2.md

 “You were already in the wagon unconscious when I woke up.
 I was headed to the market.
 There was a smoke cloud and then nothing.”

 “How long has it been?”
-I try to move but can’t.
+I try to move but I can’t.
 I’m well and firmly trussed.

 “Half a day.”